 You are due to renew your license on December 31st of either the even-numbered years or the odd-numbered years.
 If you are not sure when you are due to renew, please view your online profile on our website at www.azdo.gov > Doctor Search to check your next renew by date.
+You can also log into your profile and view your renew by date.

 Please follow the instructions on your notice letter to renew your license.

-The Online License Renewal also has a voluntary ASU Workforce Survey built in to the renewal.
-If you do not wish to participate in the survey, you may opt out by clicking the “Next” button without selecting any survey fields.
+The Online License Renewal also has a voluntary ASU Workforce Survey built into the renewal.
+If you do not wish to participate in the survey, you may opt-out by clicking the “Next” button without selecting any survey fields.

-The biennial renewal fee is $636.00.
-This fee is non-refundable even if you move out of state or stop practicing for any reason.
 If you renew during the late renewal period (January 31 through April 30) you will be assessed an additional late fee of $175.00, for a total of $811.00.
 Renewal and late fees are non-refundable.

 These fees will automatically populate when you reach the payment screen in the Online License Renewal application.
 If you are seeing a different amount on the payment screen, do not pay this invoice.
-Please call the licensing division at 602-771-2525 to troubleshoot the problem before you complete the payment.
+Please call the licensing division at 602-771-2521 to troubleshoot the problem before you complete the payment.

 In order to maintain a license to practice osteopathic medicine in the state of Arizona, you are required to obtain forty (40) hours of Board approved CME during the two (2) years preceding license renewal (A.R.S. § 32-1825(B)).
-For example, if you are due to renew on December 31, 2018, you are reporting CME completed in calendar years 2017 and 2018.
+For example, if you are due to renew on December 31, 2023, you are reporting CME completed in calendar years 2022 and 2023.

 As a D.O. licensed in Arizona, regardless of your training, specialty, board certification, or state in which you currently reside, CME per renewal cycle must include at least twenty-four (24) hours of Category 1-A activities sponsored by an AOA accredited sponsor.
 The remaining balance may consist of any category of CME, including CME activities sponsored by an accredited AMA or ACCME provider and certified by the accredited provider as AMA PRA Category 1 credit.